aras-p/aras-p.hugo/content/blog/2017-02-graphics-to-build-engineering.md

   accepting me... but we'll see :)

 I'm at GDC right now, and was looking for relevant talks about build/content/data pipelines.
 There are a couple, but actually not as much as I hoped for...
 That's a shame!
-For example last year [Rémi Quenin's](https://twitter.com/azagoth) talk on [Far Cry 4 pipeline](http://www.gdcvault.com/play/1021976/Fast-Iteration-for-Far-Cry) was amazing.
+For example 2015 [Rémi Quenin's](https://twitter.com/azagoth) talk on [Far Cry 4 pipeline](http://www.gdcvault.com/play/1021976/Fast-Iteration-for-Far-Cry) was amazing.